DeNederlandscheBank/nifigator/docs/05_using a NifVector graph - English.md

 ```

-The number of contexts that a word has in common with contexts of another word can be used as a measure of similarity.
-So, the word 'had' (second row) has eight contexts in common with the word 'has' so this word is very similar.
+The contexts that a word has in common with contexts of another word can be used as a measure of similarity.
+The word 'had' (second row) has eight contexts in common with the word 'has' so this word is very similar.
 The phrase 'would have' (seventh row) has seven contexts in common, so 'would have' is also similar but less similar than the word 'had'.
-We used a limited number of contexts to show the idea; normally a higher number of contexts are used to compare the similarity of words.
+We used a limited number of contexts to show the idea; normally a higher number of contexts can be used to compare the similarity of words.

-The similarities found can explained as follows.
-In this case, you see that similar words are all forms of the verb 'have'.
-This is because the verb is often used in the construction of perfect tenses, where the verb 'have' is combined with the past participle of another verb, in this case the often occuring 'been'.
+The word similarities found can in this case explained as follows.
+Similar words are forms of the verb 'have'.
+This is because the verb is often used in the construction of perfect tenses where the verb 'have' is combined with the past participle of another verb, in this case the often occuring 'been'.
 Note that the list contains 'has not'.

-### Top phrase similarities
+### Phrase similarities

 Based on the approach above we can derive top phrase similarities.